x-saim/LightBnB/README.md

 #### Migrations
 1. Connect to the lightbnb database by using the command `\c` lightbnb in your Postgres SQL client: `\c lightbnb`
-2. Inject the database queries by executing the following commands:
+2. Inject the database queries to create tables in the database by executing the following commands:

 - `\i migrations/01_schema.sql`
 - `\i migrations/02_schema.sql`